ondraperny/BI-BEZ-2019/README.md

  - 4_assignment - asymetric cryptography - RSA is used to exchange key for synchronous cipher that is used to encrypt file
  - 5/6_assignment - verifying certificate between client and server

+Run program
+---
+Navigate to folder of program you want to run (assignment 1 - 5/6)

+    make
+    ./main
+Additional parameters might be required based on which program is chosen (required parameters will be listed when attempt to run program without them).